 Doing household chores can be a literal pain for a fibro parent.
 Living with fibromyalgia means my body will overreact if overexerted physically or mentally.
 And ‘overexerted’ is vastly different for a body riddled with chronic pain, inflammation, and fatigue.

-For example, too many minutes spent washing dishes at one time or vacuuming more than one room in one day can have grievous outcomes.
-This is why pacing is my frenemy, resting is my sidekick and self-care is my best friend.
-The trifecta of pacing, resting, and self-care help to minimize the possibility of a flare, but does not eradicate it altogether.
+For example, too many minutes spent washing dishes at once or vacuuming more than one room in one day can have grievous outcomes.
+This is why pacing is my frenemy, resting is my sidekick, and self-care is my best friend.
+The trifecta of pacing, resting, and self-care helps to minimize the possibility of a flare but does not eradicate it.

-Having the family chip in with the chores helps tremendously as well (this includes cleaning their bedroom).
-Giving age-appropriate chores to each child will give them several benefits including
+Having the family chip in with the chores also helps tremendously (this includes cleaning their bedroom).
+Giving age-appropriate chores to each child will provide them with several benefits, including

-• learn that work does have benefits earning rewards.
+- Learn that work does have benefits, such as earning rewards.

 Wait.
-If I’m saying chores have benefits for kids and it includes cleaning their bedroom, then why this topic of me cleaning their bedroom?
-Good question.
+If I’m saying chores have benefits for kids and include cleaning their bedrooms, then why am I discussing cleaning their bedrooms?
+That’s a good question.
 Let me explain.

 Your chore or theirs?

-Even though my kids have daily and weekly chores, their bedrooms seem to accumulate hidden ‘treasures’.
+Even though my kids have daily and weekly chores, their bedrooms seem to accumulate hidden ‘treasures.’
 It builds ever so slowly that you can’t see the changes with the naked eye.
-You just walk into their room one day and BOOM – there you are ankle deep in a conglomeration of broken slinkies, tangled cords, and forgotten must-have toys.
+You walk into their room one day, and BOOM – there you are, ankle-deep in a conglomeration of broken slinkies, tangled cords, and forgotten must-have toys.
 I’ve seen it all – from the gooey slime hanging like stalactites peppering their ceilings to the pools of gum caked into the carpet of each dark corner.

-Let’s get real here and not fool ourselves any longer – the kids’ bedrooms WILL become absolute mayhem despite our valiant efforts of sharing chores.
+Let’s get real here and not fool ourselves any longer—the kids’ bedrooms WILL become absolute mayhem despite our valiant efforts to share chores.
 Kids are kids, bottom line.
 Period.
-We cannot expect them to clean, organize, and sift through their bedrooms with a fine tooth comb the way parents can.
-In fact, it’s not fair – to child or parent – to have these expectations.
+We cannot expect them to clean, organize, and sift through their bedrooms with a fine-tooth comb the way parents can.
+It’s unfair to a child or parent to have these expectations.
 It only adds frustration and disappointment to the situation.

 Here are some tips for clearing the kids clutter from Andrea Dekker.